Photos of Ohio teens removed from site for Gov. Noem’s coalition following calls from Ohio legislator

 Weinstein tweeted an update early Wednesday afternoon after the pictures of Hudson girls were pulled from the site.

-The images have been replaced with photos of different female athletes, who at this time have not been identified.
+The images have been replaced with photos of different female athletes.
+These have been sourced to two royalty-free websites, adobe.stock.com and istockphoto.com.

-KELOLAND News has reached out to the governor’s office for comment on the letter, but has not yet received a response.
+KELOLAND News has reached out to the governor’s office for comment on the letter, and received this in response:

+“The rights to the photographs were properly obtained by the web developer.
+They’ve obtained additional rights to new photographs that are now on the website.”Ian Fury, communications director for Gov. Noem